epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 - The amuse-gueule: *Setting up the Enviroments and making sure our tools are up-to-date and ready for the tasks*
 - The bread and butter: *Data Loading, Cleaning and Pre-Processing*
-- The entrée:
+- The entrée: *Analysing the Data based on Correlation and Regression*
-- The main dish:
+- The main dish: *Training a more refined predictive model*
-- The side dish:
+- The side dish: *Finding an explainable model*
 - The dessert: *Making it a coherent data story*
 - The cherry on top: *Exploring more advanced visualization of the Data, to allow interactive exploration of the results*